 4 Hours in Malaysia / 26 Hours in Tokyo – Part 1

-After leaving Bangkok I landed in Kuala Lumpur for a 4 hour layover.
+After leaving Bangkok, I landed in Kuala Lumpur for a 4-hour layover.
 Just long enough to get bored to tears in an airport but not long enough to leave said airport.

-I wandered around they duty free shops for a bit and decided to get a bite to eat at the Malaysian noodle place called Nööödles.
-I got the “beef balls and herbs soup” and a coke for what equated to around $7, not half bad.
-After that I stumbled onto the airport Starbucks which had a free open WiFi connection… Sweet!
-Only problem though?
-No way to charge my devices..
-Kuala Lumpur is the only stop on my trip that doesn’t use the standard US two prong wall socket and I didn’t bring my adaptor kit with me.
-Luckily enough there was an electronics store right below where I was able to pick up one of those little adaptor switch boxes for around $10.
+I wandered around the duty-free shops for a bit and decided to get a bite to eat at the Malaysian noodle place called Nööödles.
+I got the “beef balls and herbs soup” and a Coke for what equated to around $7.
+After that, I stumbled onto the airport Starbucks which had a free open WiFi connection… Sweet!
+Only problem, though: No way to charge my devices.

-I arrived at the Narita airport and wandered around a bit, taking a moment to use the bathroom, clean myself up and change into jeans.
-It’s 84 degrees here, a huge break compared to the sweltering heat and humidity of Thailand, I’m excited to be wearing jeans again.
+I arrived at the Narita airport and wandered around a bit, taking a moment to use the bathroom, clean myself up, and change into jeans.
+It’s 84 degrees here, a huge break compared to the sweltering heat and humidity of Thailand; I’m excited to be wearing jeans again.